 The ophthalmic practice had changed with the advent of every new technological breakthrough.
-The intra-ocular lens in sixties and minimally invasive cataract surgeries in nineties had a significant impact on the practice.
-Both of these technologies revolutionized the clinical out come in the terms of speed and accuracy of visual restoration making it the ophthalmic surgeries, fast and predictable.
+The intraocular lens in the sixties and minimally invasive cataract surgeries in the nineties had a significant impact on the practice.
+Both of these technologies revolutionized the clinical outcome in the terms of speed and accuracy of visual restoration making it the ophthalmic surgeries, fast and predictable.

 Clinical diagnosis and management decisions

-Reports about the upcoming AI related platforms in eye care, are painting an entirely different picture.
+Reports about the upcoming AI-related platforms in eye care are painting an entirely different picture.
 Erping Long , China had tested An artificial intelligence platform for the management of congenital cataracts.
-They used a deep-learning algorithms to create AI agent involving different functional networks to perform three important task (i) identify potential congenital cataracts patients in populations (Screening) (ii) Comprehensive evaluations of disease severity (lens opacity) with respect to three different indices (opacity area, density and location) (Risk stratification) (iii) Provide the final treatment decision (Surgery or follow-up).
-The researcher explored its feasibility, versatility and utility in management of congenial cataract and compared its real-world performance with an individual ophthalmologist.
-The training data for this deep-learning network included 410 ocular images of CC of varying severity and 476 images of normal eyes from children, categorized by an expert panel.
+They used deep-learning algorithms to create AI agent involving different functional networks to perform three important tasks (i) identify potential congenital cataracts patients in populations (Screening) (ii) Comprehensive evaluations of disease severity (lens opacity) with respect to three different indices (opacity area, density, and location) (Risk stratification) (iii) Provide the final treatment decision (Surgery or follow-up).
+The researcher explored its feasibility, versatility, and utility in the management of congenital cataracts and compared its real-world performance with an individual ophthalmologist.
+The training data for this deep-learning network included 410 ocular images of the CC of varying severity and 476 images of normal eyes from children, categorized by an expert panel.

 Its performance, when compared with individual ophthalmologists, was even more remarkable.
 In terms of accuracy, the AI agent out-performed individual ophthalmologists on every parameter analyzed, be it diagnosis or management decision.
-The ophthalmologists were categorized in three degrees of expertise (expert, competent and novice) for comparison.
-The AI agent performed better that experts in terms of false positives and missed detections.
+The ophthalmologists were categorized into three degrees of expertise (expert, competent, and novice) for comparison.
+The AI agent performed better than experts in terms of false positives and missed detections.

-From the AI context, the results were on expected line.
-As data heterogeneity is inevitable in clinical practice, and AI has inherent advantage over human in their ability to tackle multi source and wide-format data.
+From the AI context, the results were on the expected line.
+As data heterogeneity is inevitable in clinical practice, and AI has an inherent advantage over humans in their ability to tackle multi-source and wide-format data.
 Increasing computational speed, evolving deep learning algorithms and increasing sophistication of image recognition capabilities have tilted the balance simply in the favour of the AI machines only.
-In this particular case, the phenotype of congenital cataract has lot of variations , which makes the classification of congenital cataract images difficult, influencing decision-making and patient prognosis.
-The illumination intensity, angle and image resolution, eyelids, eyelashes and pupil size etc., make the identification peculiarly complex for an ophthalmologist.
-The AI machine with advantages of deep-learning algorithms, learns from the cumulative data and becomes more and more intelligent with increasing use and widening of the input base.
-Its predictions becomes ever more accurate with every possible cycle of use.
-Though validated in case of congenital cataract, similar collaborative platforms will soon be extended to the management of other diseases, and find validations in different clinical scenarios.
+In this particular case, the phenotype of congenital cataracts has a lot of variations, which makes the classification of congenital cataract images difficult, influencing decision-making, and patient prognosis.
+The illumination intensity, angle and image resolution, eyelids, eyelashes, and pupil size, etc., make the identification peculiarly complex for an ophthalmologist.
+The AI machine with advantages of deep-learning algorithms learns from the cumulative data and becomes more and more intelligent with increasing use and widening of the input base.
+Its predictions become ever more accurate with every possible cycle of use.
+Though validated in the case of congenital cataract, similar collaborative platforms will soon be extended to the management of other diseases, and find validations in different clinical scenarios.
 Google DeepMind, in collaboration with the NHS, is working on a machine learning system which will eventually be able to recognize sight-threatening conditions such as wet age-related macular degeneration and diabetic retinopathy, from a digital scan of the eye.
 And very soon, we will have similar platforms for other diseases as well.

-The AI assisted robotic surgical devices setting newer standards in the field of ophthalmic surgery.
+The AI-assisted robotic surgical devices setting newer standards in the field of ophthalmic surgery.
 R2D2, developed by Preceyes BV, a Dutch medical robotics firm can perform complex retinal surgeries like epiretinal peeling surgery.
-Though it was been guided by the surgeon during the surgery, the robot was capable of performing it autonomously as well.
-It is not the only robot which is capable of operating on human eyes.
-Axsis developed by Cambridge Consultants, can precisely navigate in a small space as eye and could also be used to operate senile cataract.
-What is more interesting is the facts that these robots will enable surgeons to perform surgical procedures which are not yet possible, like in sub retinal space and in and around blood vessels in the eye.
+Though it was guided by the surgeon during the surgery, the robot was capable of performing it autonomously as well.
+It is not the only robot that is capable of operating on human eyes.
+Axsis developed by Cambridge Consultants can precisely navigate in a small space as an eye and could also be used to operate senile cataracts.
+What is more interesting is the fact that these robots will enable surgeons to perform surgical procedures that are not yet possible, like in subretinal space and in and around blood vessels in the eye.